w531t4/fpga_led_display/README.md

 Follow the instructions (Persisting bitstream to execute at startup) using the above file (after gunzipping it).

+# Performance
+- When clk_root is set to 90mhz, the design can sustain 64x32 x12 refresh rate using rgb24 at 156hz.
+- When clk_root is set to 100mhz, the design can sustain 64x32 x12 refresh rate using rgb24 at 188hz
+- When clk_root is set to 110mhz (and using 12 64x32 panels, it's clear that we start to see timing issues at the rear-end of the chain)

 # interacting with Tiny FPGA BX via USB
 Note: Following instructions from https://tinyfpga.com/bx/guide.html